 Nominations shall be made only through the Nominating Committee.

-The Nominating Committee shall forward the names of the nominees for officers and other elected positions to the PA-USATF Executive Director so that a ballot can be prepared not less than twenty-eight (28) days prior to the Annual Meeting.
+The Nominating Committee shall forward the names of the nominees for officers and other elected positions to the PA-USATF Executive Director so that a ballot can be prepared not less than twenty-eight (28) days prior to the ballot counting meeting.

 - Voting Procedure